Lasting Power of Attorney

 And if you had a joint bank account with this person, then the bank will most likely "freeze" the account, which means you can no longer access your finances either.

-The only way to be able to have the authority to make these decisions after a person loses capacity without having made a Lasting Powers of Attorney in advance, is to apply for Deputyship with the Court of Protection which can, and does run into thousands of pounds and a whole lot of headaches and stress.
+To be able to have the authority to make these decisions after a person loses capacity without having made a Lasting Powers of Attorney in advance is to apply for Deputyship with the Court of Protection.
+This process can and does run into thousands of pounds and comes with a whole lot of headaches and stress.

-And this is why putting a Powers of Attorney in place in advance is so very important to avoid this upset and stress, not to mention costly legal and medical complications further down the line..
+And this is why putting a Lasting Power of Attorney in place in advance is so very important to avoid this upset and stress, not to mention costly legal and medical complications further down the line..

-In meeting together for this service, I will take the stress out of the process of applying for a Lasting Powers of Attorney, supporting you every step of the way, translate all the legal jargon and rules, and will send it off for you, taking all the stress out of these famously daunting forms and procedures.
+In meeting together for this service, I will take the stress and worry out of the process of applying for a Lasting Powers of Attorney.
+I offer my care and support every step of the way, translate all the legal jargon and rules, help get clear on whom you would like to invite to be your Attorneys based on the skill sets, roles, and responsibilities.

 You will gain complete peace of mind knowing that should something happen, your back is covered, and your bank account is in tact!